cai648971528/mapper-generator/README.md

 > <font color= red>**Warning**</font>
 > After introducing DMI, the following points should be noted when defining CRD:
 > 1. `instance.yaml`: `spec.protocol` must contain `opcua/modbus/bluetooth/customizedProtocol`.
-     > If you don't want to introduce redundant information, you can define like this
+      If you don't want to introduce redundant information, you can define like this:
 >```yaml
 > protocol:
 >   customizedProtocol: